 Steve formed Dubstar in 1992 in Newcastle upon Tyne with Chris Wilkie.
-Sarah Blackwood took over vocal roles from Steve in 1993 after her boyfriend accidentally left a tape of her singing his songs in Steve's flat in Jesmond.
-In their six year career they appeared on BBC's Top of the Pops three times, toured the world, released three albums and achieved eight uk Top 40 single releases, seven of which were written by Steve.
-They also survived the 90s with their livers (almost) intact.
+Initially the singer in the band, Sarah Blackwood took over vocal roles from Steve in 1993 after her boyfriend accidentally left a tape of her singing in Steve's flat in Jesmond.
+Dubstar signed to Andy Ross' Food Records in the summer of 1994.
+In their seven year career they appeared on BBC's Top of the Pops three times, toured the world, released three albums and achieved eight UK Top 40 single releases, seven of which were written by Steve.
+They also survived the 90s with their livers and minds (almost) intact.

-Steve left Dubstar before the release of their third album 'Make It Better' in 2000 and the band effectively split.
-Dubstar has occasionally resurfaced online and onstage in recent years.
-Steve has been involved in attempts to reform Dubstar, writing and producing two unreleased albums between 2006-12.
+Steve left Dubstar before the release of their third album 'Make It Better' in 2000 citing professional difficulties with Sarah and the band split.
+These issues are long resolved…

 Dubstar on Facebook